Aspyr: History

-Aspyr has published over 190 games, and have added 90 plus members to their team since 1996.
+Aspyr has published over 190 games and have added 90 plus members to their team since 1996.
 In February 2021, Aspyr was acquired by Embracer Group.
 The company was added as a studio under the Saber Interactive label within Embracer.
 In September 2021, it was announced that Aspyr was developing a remake of Knights of the Old Republic for Microsoft Windows and PlayStation 5 as a timed exclusive.
 In August 2022, Embracer announced that Aspyr is no longer working on the game and development has been moved to another studio.

-On April 12, 2022, Aspyr announced that it would publish MythForce, the debut title from Canadian studio Beamdog.
-The following day, Embracer Group acquired Beamdog and placed it as a subsidiary of Aspyr.
+Aspyr published MythForce, the first game designed by Canadian studio Beamdog.
+The day after they announced this, on April 13, 2022, Embracer Group acquired Beamdog and placed it as a subsidiary of Aspyr.

+In 2024, Aspyr developed and published—alongside sister company Crystal Dynamics—a remastered collection of the original three Tomb Raider games developed by Core Design, titled Tomb Raider I–III Remastered.
+It was released on February 14, on Valentine's Day, to coincide with main protagonist Lara Croft's canonical birthday.
+The same year, Aspyr released ports of the first two original Star Wars: Battlefront games under Star Wars: Battlefront Classic Collection on March 14, 2024.

+In March 2024, Embracer sold Saber Interactive to Beacon Interactive, alongside several other studios.
+Aspyr was not included in the deal and remains under Embracer.

 Games

-Currently, Aspyr's catalog includes popular games such as Sid Meier's Civilization VI, developed in 2018 on Mac, Linux, iOS and Nintendo Switch, Torn, and the re-releases of Lucasfilm Games (LucasArts) titles: Star Wars Jedi Knight II: Jedi Outcast and Star Wars Jedi Knight: Jedi Academy.
+Currently, Aspyr's catalog includes popular games such as Sid Meier's Civilization VI, developed in 2018 on Mac, Linux, iOS and Nintendo Switch, Torn, the re-releases of several Lucasfilm Games (LucasArts) titles, and Tomb Raider I–III Remastered.